robman2026/HA-Log-analyzer-dashboard/node-red-analyzer.md

 # Node-RED analyzer (the report producer)

-The card renders `/config/www/incident-report.json`.
+The card renders the `sensor.incident_report` entity.
 This flow produces it.

 A Lovelace card runs in the browser and can only read Home Assistant **entity states** — it cannot read `home-assistant.log` or add-on container logs.
 So the